 We're working to ensure new property developments receive electricity connections within certain time frames.

-We've provided advice to the Victorian Government on ways to ensure new property developments receive electricity connections within certain time frames.
+In 2018, the Victorian Government asked us to provide advice on ways to ensure new property developments receive electricity connections within certain time frames.

 Stakeholders told us there were a range of issues affecting the time taken to connect new developments including: